We want to be transparent about how we are compensated. Some links in articles are from our sponsors. Learn more about how we make money.

 There are endless amounts of retirement calculators online.
 Most of them have the same flaw, they let you estimate how much money you will need in retirement.
 We just covered why you (and I) are likely to underestimate how much money is required to fund the retirement you want.

-The Wall Street Journal developed an online retirement calculator that will help you answer the question “how much money will I need in retirement?”
+The Wall Street Journal developed a downloadable retirement calculator that will help you answer the question “how much money will I need in retirement?”

 The brilliance in this calculator is that the only requirement is to answer questions like “how often you would like to eat at restaurants?” or “how many magazine subscriptions would you like to have?”